Actively Learning Halfspaces without Synthetic Data: Introduction

 \paragraph{Learning halfspaces optimally in bounded directions.} The above lower bound comes from the fact that there are an unbounded number of \emph{directions} the halfspace can be in, and each direction can be used to separate a single point in $X$ from the rest.
-Thus, to circumvent this hardness without weakening the assumption of a worst-case point set, it is \emph{necessary} to bound the number of directions parameterizing the halfspace.
+Various ways of circumventing this lower bound have been considered in the literature (see \Cref{sec:related-work}); however, to do so without weakening the assumption of a worst-case point set or adding point synthesis, it is \emph{necessary} to bound the number of directions parameterizing the halfspace.
 It is not too hard to see that if $D \leq n$ directions are allowed, then the above argument gives an $\Omega(D)$ lower bound and $\Omega(\log n)$ queries are needed (to determine the threshold) even in one dimension, leading to an $\Omega(D + \log n)$ lower bound.
 On the other hand it is not too challenging to design an algorithm using $O(D \log n)$ queries by projecting $X$ along each allowed direction, and performing a binary search independently using the ordering on $X$ induced by each projection.
 This algorithm simply exploits the fact that the labels are monotone along the correct direction.
 In fact, even for the simple special case of \emph{axis-aligned} halfspaces (depth-one decision trees) in $\RR^d$, there is a gap of $O(d \log n)$ vs. $\Omega(d + \log n)$ that exists in the active learning literature \cite{DBLP:journals/jmlr/HannekeY15}.
 We investigate the core algorithmic question underlying this gap: \emph{can we exploit structure beyond monotonicity of the labels to go beyond a naive, independent application of binary search?} We give an affirmative answer, designing a new algorithm that achieves the optimal $O(D + \log n)$ query complexity, thus closing this gap.